RedisLabs/redislabs-docs/content/rs/release-notes/legacy-release-notes/rlec-4-2-october-2015.md

 - Fix erroneous entries in the Log page.
 - Sometimes a wrong value is reported in the UI for node used ephemeral storage space.
-- Sometime the wrong Replica of Lag value is reported in the UI.
+- Sometime the wrong Replica Of Lag value is reported in the UI.
 - RLEC-6875 - email server settings not working when using port 587.
 - RLEC-5498 - Improve rladmin response time when a node is down.
-- Validation of Replica of source definition did not fail in the UI and would only fail in runtime if it was using the Cluster Name (FQDN) and the FQDN was not properly configured in the DNS.
+- Validation of Replica Of source definition did not fail in the UI and would only fail in runtime if it was using the Cluster Name (FQDN) and the FQDN was not properly configured in the DNS.
 - Various improvements to error messages reported by rladmin.